Nissan Skyline: BLRA-3 Skyline Sport

 The S21 Deluxe-based Skyline Sport featured hand-built Michelotti bodies in stylish coupe and convertible versions.
 These cars used the 1.9 L GB-4 engine from the S21D.
 While only a few hundred were built, Prince Motors had a very aggressive product placement group and they can be seen (along the company's mainstream models) in many Toho films of the early 1960s.
 The canted headlights reflected a similar appearance on the late 1950s through early 1960s Lincoln Continental, Buick, and Chrysler 300.
 The appearance is similar to the 1960s Lancia Flavia and Triumph Vitesse as Michelotti did contribute to Lancia vehicles during this time; Giugiaro's design of the short-lived Gordon Keeble GT was similarly influenced.
-Being the first sports-focused model, the Skyline Sport foreshadowed the Skyline GT-R sub-range.
+Being the first sports-focused model, the Skyline Sport foreshadowed the Skyline GT-R sub-range; its luxurious appearance would later be implemented in its future platform-mate twin, the Laurel.

-Second generation (Prince Skyline S50/S54/S56/S57/V51/W50; 1963)
+Second generation (Prince Skyline, 1963)

 S50

 In 1961 Fuji Precision Industries changed its name to Prince Motor Company (for the second time).
 Two years later, in September 1963, the S50 Skyline Deluxe (S50D-1) was launched, followed by the Skyline Standard (S50S-1) in April 1964.
 This was the second generation car, and became one of the more desirable cars in Japan.
 It was powered by the G-1 engine, a 68 hp or 70 PS version of the old GA-4.
 The S50 series were available with a three-speed column shift transmission, or a four-speed floor shift transmission from February 1965 (Deluxe only).
 A two-speed automatic option was added to the Deluxe in June 1966.
 The lower priced and equipped Standard model was added in April 1964; aiming at taxi operators and others it also lacked bumper overriders, making it 11 cm shorter.
 Three main models of the S50 were built: the S50-1 (1964–1966), the lightly facelifted S50-2 (1966–1967) and the S50-3 (1967–1968).
 These all used the same engine, with the later S57 receiving a more modern unit.

 Externally, the S50-1 was installed with rounded brake lights and integrated tail lights, with a centrally installed turn signal, similar in appearance to the Ford Galaxie of 1961.
 The significant appearance change from the previous generation seems to reflect a similar approach done by German company BMW in 1962 with the New Class series, in deciding to build a small, affordable, performance coupe and sedan.